szhan135/template-lab-01-git-github/README.md

 $ git add .gitignore
 ```

 > Note: Do not add executable or object files to your git repo, only add source files.
-Tracking executables uses LOTS of disk space and they are unlikely to work on other peoples machines.
-If we see these files in your git repos, your grade on the assignment will be docked 20%.
+Tracking executables uses LOTS of disk space and they are unlikely to work on other peoples machines. **If we see these files in your git repos, your grade on the assignment will be docked 20%**.
 You should use a .gitignore file so that they don’t appear in your git status or accidentally get added to your repository.

 Now, when we run git status, there is a section labeled "Changes to be committed" with the main.cpp and .gitignore files underneath it.
 This means that git now thinks this file is part of the project, and will being to track changes to it.